dkp1903/dkpathak-me/content/jobs/DeutscheBank2/index.md

 url: 'https://db.com'
 ---

-- Full Stack Engineer in the Credit Risk Division
+- Fullstack Engineer in the Credit Risk Division

 - End to end ownership of the Early Warning System and Risk Tracker application that uses Machine Learning on News articles and stock prices to advise Credit Officers of trends.